Healthy Ways to Scent Your Home Naturally (plus recipes!)

 M a k e Y o u r O w n P o t p o u r r i

-- Simmer fresh sliced orange or lemons (or the peels) with cinnamon and cloves in water.
+- Simmer fresh sliced oranges or lemons (or the peels) with cinnamon and cloves in water.

 Perfect for a quick lift or after cooking.